 On March 19, 2010 the City of St. Petersburg Parks and Recreation Department became one of only ninety agencies in the country currently holding national accreditation from the Commission for Accreditation of Park and Recreation Agencies (CAPRA).
 National accreditation requires park and recreation agencies to respond to 155 standards representing elements of effective and efficient park and recreation operations.
 City of St. Petersburg Parks and Recreation is proud to say we fully met all 155 standards and according to the CAPRA Board – “passed with flying colors.”

-Introducing our new logo.
-It is an ever changing, adaptable and fun character that you will spot in our brochures and newly produced marketing materials.
+Our logo is an ever changing, adaptable and fun character that you will spot in our brochures and marketing materials.
 It’s very imaginative - always looking for fun things to do and share with friends and family.

 Our annual magazine that features recreation activities and things to do at over 150 parks and arts & culture venues in St. Petersburg, Florida.